 - Lung Function Tests

 - Specific IgE measurement with occupational, exposure-specific allergen

-- Occupational Inhalation Testing - patient information on a specific test used in the diagnosis and assessment of work-related airway or lung symptoms, which aims to recreate workplace exposures in a measurable, hospital setting
+- Occupational Inhalation Testing - a specific test used in the diagnosis and assessment of work-related airway or lung symptoms, which aims to recreate workplace exposures in a measurable, hospital setting

 Other information about occupational lung disease

 - Your Occupational Asthma - information for patients who have recently been diagnosed with occupational asthma